PPDPurveyor/google-news-editors-picks-news-feeds/readme.txt

 Good news!
 No. Without getting into the weeds, if you follow the instructions (i.e. deactivate feeds plugin first) the premium version will use the same database table and settings.

+= What is the Post to Article Label conversion feature? =

+WordPress was built to be tailored to blogs.
+News organizations publish "Articles," not "Posts."
+Google News-Bot wants Schema.org to rely on "Article" and "News Article" markup, not "BlogPosting" markup.
+So, we should give them what they want.
+The conversion will change the label on the WP dashboard and output to Article(s), without destroying past projects.

 == Changelog ==

 = 1.6.1 - June 9, 2015 =